Verlihub/verlihub/ReadMe.md

   * Low RAM and CPU usage
   * It can hold more than 25k users
-  * TLS-encrypted connection via NMDCS protocol, requires Go
+  * TLS-encrypted connection via NMDCS protocol, requires Go or FearTLS
   * Utility scripts for simple installation and hub management
   * Export and import of hub setting via MySQL
   * User management with privilegies